 Welcome to the Learning Scala Tutorials on amitph.com.
 This section is for the Scala newbies who want to learn more about it.

-Scala is a popular choice for Domain Specific Programming.
+Scala is a popular choice for Domain-Specific Programming.

 Scala is one of the most popular JVM languages available today.
-It has been designed to scale to the future requirements and hence named as a Scalable Language (Scala).
-Scala is not only a fully Object Oriented Language but also a fully Functional Language.
-For a regular Java Programer the Scala language syntax might look magical and very concise.
-In this series of Online Scala Tutorials we will walk through various Scala features.
+It has been designed to scale to the future requirements and hence named a Scalable Language (Scala).
+Scala is not only a fully Object-Oriented Language but also a fully Functional Language.
+The Scala language syntax might look magical and very concise for a regular Java programmer.
+In this series of Online Scala Tutorials, we will walk through various Scala features.